arolling/pingpong/README.md

 #### Play a number-based game of PingPong, January 22, 2016
 [arolling.github.io/pingpong](http://arolling.github.io/pingpong/)
+#### Alternately, play one of several number-based games

 #### By Abigail Rolling

 ## Description

 This site takes a positive integer from a user and returns a list of all whole numbers up to and including that integer; it replaces all multiples of 3 with 'ping', all multiples of 5 with 'pong', and all multiples of 15 with 'pingpong'.

+Alternately, the user can choose to play PingPong or use the Sieve of Eratosthenes to generate a list of prime numbers below a chosen integer.

 ## Known Bugs